gnailuy/gnailuy.com/about.markdown

 * Name / Gender - Yuliang Jin / Rational
 * Location - Beijing, China
-* @work - `echo amlueXVsaWFuZ0B1bWVuZy5jb20K | base64 -d -` (or `base64 -D` on Mac)
+* Inbox - `echo c2hlbGRvbi55LmppbkBnbWFpbC5jb20K | base64 -d -` (or `base64 -D` on Mac)
-* @home - `echo c2hlbGRvbi55LmppbkBnbWFpbC5jb20K | base64 -d -`

 Few facts about me:

-* Currently working on the Data Platform at Umeng, with Hadoop/HBase/Spark in life
+* Worked on the Data Platform at Umeng for 4+ years, with Hadoop/HBase/Spark in life
-* C/C++ and Java/Scala programmer, knows Go, Python, etc., and have a girlfriend
+* C/C++, Java/Scala and Python programmer, knows Go, SQL, etc., and have a girlfriend
-* Linuxer, one of the many many fans of Archlinux
+* Linuxer, one of the many lovers of Archlinux, and I fan Docker
-* I love Docker
 * Chinese native speaker, speaking English, e sto imparando l'italiano

 [umeng]:    http://www.umeng.com